robinvandernoord/uvenv/README.md

 uvenv freeze --format json
 ```

+See [docs/lockfile_v1.md](./docs/lockfile_v1.md) for details on the file format, including all supported options and examples.

 #### Selective freeze/thaw

 Use `--include` or `--exclude` to control which apps get recorded or restored: